Online Convex Optimization with Heavy Tails: Old Algorithms, New Regrets, and Applications: Missing Proofs for Applications: Nonsmooth Convex Optimization

-Equipped with Theorem \ref{thm:OGD-last-core}, we show the following anytime last-iterate convergence rate for $\SGD$/$\OGD$.
-As far as we know, this is the first and the only provable result demonstrating that the last iterate of $\SGD$ can converge in heavy-tailed stochastic optimization without gradient clipping.
-Compared to Corollary \ref{cor:main-cvx-last}, the difference is up to an extra logarithmic factor.
-Therefore, it is nearly optimal. \begin{cor} Under Assumption \ref{assu:OCO} for $\ell_{t}(\bx)=F(\bx)$, taking $\eta_{t}=\frac{D}{G\sqrt{t}}\land\frac{D}{\sigma t^{1/\p}}$ in $\OGD$ (Algorithm \ref{alg:OGD}), we have
+Equipped with Theorem \ref{thm:OGD-last-core}, we show the following last-iterate convergence rate for $\SGD$/$\OGD$.
+As far as we know, this is the first and only provable result demonstrating that the last iterate of $\SGD$ can converge in heavy-tailed stochastic optimization without gradient clipping.
+When $T$ is unknown, we only incur an extra logarithmic factor compared to the best possible rate.
+In particular, the first stepsize degenerates to $\eta_{t}=\frac{D}{G\sqrt{t}}\land\frac{D}{\sigma t^{1/\p}}$ employed in Theorem \ref{thm:main-OGD} if $H=0$.
+When $T$ is known, we employ the linear decay rate proposed by \citep{doi:10.1137/24M1717762} to give an optimal rate. \begin{cor} Under Assumption \ref{assu:OCO} (without the third point) and additionally assuming (\ref{eq:curvature}) (with $\mu=0$) for $\ell_{t}(\bx)=F(\bx)$: \begin{itemize} \item taking $\eta_{t}=\frac{1}{2H}\land\frac{D}{G\sqrt{t}}\land\frac{D}{\sigma t^{1/\p}}$ in $\OGD$ (Algorithm \ref{alg:OGD}), we have